mac-comp240-master/activities_2-asm/7-dynamic-memory/README.md

 Re-run it several times, changing the size of the array.

-## Pretty wild assembly code
+## Look at the Assembly

 An interesting exercise is to take a quick look at the assembly for this code, in particular in main where the memory allocation is taking place.
-You can do this by typing this at the command line:

-        cat dynamic_alloc.s

-Or you can use your editor to sync the remote server files to your local editor.

-Mind blown?
+What does it look like?